1974 Atlantic hurricane season: Hurricane Gertrude

 A disturbance developed within the Intertropical Convergence Zone just off the western coast of Africa on September 22.
 The system moved west-northwest and steadily coalesced, organizing into a tropical depression by 12:00 UTC on September 27 about 985 mi (1,585 km) east-southeast of Barbados.
 The storm was slow to develop at first, intensifying into Tropical Storm Gertude by 18:00 UTC on September 28.
-However, a reconnaissance aircraft flight six hours later indicated Gertude had intensified into a hurricane and attained peak winds of 75 mph (120 km/h), although its winds were transient and the storm featured an abnormally high surface pressure.
+However, a reconnaissance aircraft flight six hours later indicated Gertude had intensified into a hurricane and attained peak winds of 100 mph (155 km/h), although its winds were transient and the storm featured an abnormally high surface pressure.
 After temporarily stalling, Gertude resumed its west-northwest motion while steadily weakening under the influence of strong upper-level winds.
-It passed through the southern Leeward Islands on October 2 and dissipated over the eastern Caribbean by 00:00 UTC on October 4.
+It passed through the southern Leeward Islands on October 2 and dissipated over the central Caribbean by 06:00 UTC on October 2.

 Subtropical Storm Four

 A low-pressure area developed near just north of eastern Cuba along the axis of a quasi-stationary cold front.
 The low became a subtropical depression on October 4.
 Shortly before striking Andros Island on October 6, the system strengthened into a subtropical storm.
 The storm made its closest approach to Florida early on October 7.
-Peaking with sustained winds of 50 mph (85 km/h), the system veered northward and then northeastward, but nonetheless caused heavy rainfall and coastal flooding on land in Florida.
+Peaking with sustained winds of 65 mph (100 km/h), the system veered northward and then northeastward, but nonetheless caused heavy rainfall and coastal flooding on land in Florida.
 While paralleling offshore North Carolina and South Carolina, the storm began to slowly weaken.
 By late on October 8, the subtropical cyclone merged with a cold front while well east of Cape Hatteras.
 The extratropical remnants persisted for several more hours, before dissipating on October 9.

 Gale-force winds were observed by ships and land stations in the Bahamas.
 The storm and a stationary high pressure system over the Eastern United States resulted in strong winds and rough seas along the coast of Florida for several days, especially on October 6.
 Many coastal areas observed sustained winds of 25 to 40 mph, with higher gusts.
 The storm also produced isolated pockets of heavy rainfall, including 14 in of precipitation in Boca Raton.
 Dozens of homes were flooded in Boca Raton and Pompano Beach.
 The heavy rainfall destroyed about 50% of winter vegetable crops in Broward County and about 25% of the eggplant crop and about 5%-10% of other crops in Palm Beach County.
 The storm also brought rainfall and abnormally high tides to Georgia, South Carolina, North Carolina, and Bermuda.
 Damage totaled at least $600,000.